-- Satisfactory completion of 84 credits hours of course work over a minimum of three academic years and a maximum of ten years, fulfillment of the required distribution of the curriculum, with a grade point average of at least C+ (2.33) - 2.
+- 1. Satisfactory completion of 84 credits hours of course work designed to be completed in a minimum of three academic years or a maximum of ten years, fulfillment of the required distribution of the curriculum, with a grade point average of at least C+ (2.33) - 2.
 A minimum of one academic year or 28 credit hours of course work completed at Hood - 3.
 Satisfaction of all financial obligations to the Seminary, the return of all properties belonging to the Seminary, and the settlement of all housing obligations to the Seminary - 4.
 Exemplary Christian conduct - 5.
 An Exit Clearance